Case Study 1: Product Approval and Shari'ah Governance Failure

 Scenario: VersaTakaful operates in a mature Islamic finance market (Gulf region) with THREE established Islamic reinsurers offering full capacity.
 VersaTakaful currently uses IslamicRe for 70% of its reinsurance and UniversalRe (conventional) for 30%.
 VersaTakaful's management argues: "Conventional reinsurance is cheaper; we use it for cost efficiency."

-Shari'ah Violation (from): Conventional reinsurance is permissible ONLY "as a transitional arrangement stemming from public need which amounts to necessity."
-In a developed market with ample Islamic reinsurance capacity, cost savings DO NOT constitute "necessity."
+Shari'ah Violation: Conventional reinsurance is permissible only as a transitional arrangement stemming from public need that amounts to necessity.
+In a developed market with ample Islamic reinsurance capacity, cost savings do not constitute necessity.
 The requirement is to use Islamic reinsurance first and maximally.

 What Went Wrong: VersaTakaful prioritized cost over Shari'ah compliance.
 The standard is clear: maximize Islamic reinsurance.
 Price competition is not a Shari'ah exemption.

-Correct Approach: VersaTakaful should negotiate with IslamicRe to increase capacity share to 90%+ of portfolio.
-If capacity truly insufficient at one reinsurer, diversify among multiple Islamic reinsurers, not to conventional providers.
-Conventional reinsurance justified only in nascent markets lacking Islamic reinsurance infrastructure.
+Correct Approach: VersaTakaful should negotiate with IslamicRe and other Islamic reinsurers to use the maximum available Islamic capacity.
+If capacity is insufficient at one reinsurer, it should diversify among multiple Islamic reinsurers rather than use conventional providers for cost savings.
+Conventional reinsurance is justified only where Islamic reinsurance capacity is genuinely unavailable or insufficient.